G-0XHWPCK66V

 Today, VFW Post 2348 continues its vital work in LIC, Astoria, Sunnyside, Woodside, Ditmars, and Queens general area upholding the VFW's broader commitment to advocacy, community service, and honoring the sacrifices of our nation's heroes.
 Its enduring presence reflects the resilience and dedication of its members.

-Help our veterans and their communities!
+Help us honor our veterans and their families!

 Our programs support our service members while they are on the front line, as they are being discharged and long after they return.
 Your donation will be immediately directed to the VFW programs where your support is most urgently needed.